By way of introduction I would like to make a simple observation. Most people have

-You can do this by reintroducing worms to the human body, but you want to be very
+You can do this by reintroducing worms to the human body, but what you want to

-selective about is which worms you use.
-Some worms have such horrible
+be very selective about is which worm you use.
+Some worms have such horrible side-

-are hard to control dosage or are impossible to get rid of, but there are some worms
+hard to control dosage or are impossible to get rid of, but there are some worms that

 balanced.
 The most commonly used is the pig whipworm.

-Now I have provided this very short and rudimentary background to helminth therapy
+Now, I have provided this very rudimentary background to worm therapy to create

 tapeworm or as it is scientifically known taenia saginata.